On-Prem, Private Datacenter, or Cloud? Choose by Workload, Not Trend

 If your team lacks private infrastructure expertise

 Many teams do not have internal rack, virtualization, storage, or datacenter operations specialists.
 That is a resourcing problem, not a strategy blocker.
+The right operational partner can fill the gap.

 Related service context: Servers & Infrastructure Operations and Migrations & Modernization.